floppyiphone99/Programs-for-VMware/README.md

 ## 📦 Overview

-This ISO contains a hand-picked collection of Windows XP-compatible software and system utilities designed to help users set up and enhance XP virtual machines inside VMware.
+This ISO contains a hand-picked collection of All Windows-compatible software and system utilities designed to help users set up and enhance Windows virtual machines inside VMware.

 There are **no scripts** or automated setup routines.
 All included software must be installed manually by the user.